 When I was deciding to make these Deviled Eggs I was driven by a few key points; time, perfection and flavor.
 Although I didn’t want to change the recipe by much, I figured I could still accomplish this by making a few ingredient swaps that would give me the kick I wanted while keeping it simple and easy.
-This post was written in partnership with OXO.

 When I think of Deviled Eggs I imagine there is a party somewhere.
 It’s just one of those appetizers that you immediately associate with gatherings.
 This might be true for most of us, which led me to the realization that time, perfection and flavor were super important and therefore the key points in this recipe.